Saturday, October 14, 2023

 Michael Greger — How Not To Age: The Scientific Approach to Getting Healthier as You Get Older

 Join us for the launching of Greger’s new book, How Not to Age: The Scientific Approach to Getting Healthier as You Get Older.

 Michael Greger, MD, FACLM, is a physician, New York Times bestselling author, founding member and Fellow of the American College of Lifestyle Medicine, and internationally recognized speaker on nutrition, food safety, and public health issues.
 In 2017, Dr. Greger was honored with the ACLM Lifestyle Medicine Trailblazer Award.

 Dr. Greger is a graduate of Cornell University School of Agriculture and Tufts University School of Medicine.
 He is the founder of NutritionFacts.org, a non-commercial, science-based public service providing free updates on the latest in nutrition research via bite-sized videos.
 All proceeds from Dr. Greger’s book sales are donated to charity.

 Food Fest Speaker Archive

-See video of the 2020 speakers, and a complete list of speakers going back to 2005.
+See a complete list of speakers going back to 2005.